Go to content

 Research

-We also apply our developed methods to pertinent problems in physics and chemistry, in collaboration with experimental groups [2,6].
+We also apply our developed methods to pertinent problems in physics and chemistry, in close collaboration with experimental groups [2,6].

 [1] J. Wilhelm, D. Golze, L. Talirz, J. Hutter, C. A. Pignedoli: Toward GW calculations on thousands of atoms, J. Phys.
 Chem.
 Lett.
 9, 306-312 (2018).